regadior/sign-in-next-auth-skeleton/README.md

 3. Install make to use Makefile as an entry point: `sudo apt-get install make`

-4. Clone this repository: `git clone https://github.com/regadior/sing-in-next-auth-skeleton.git`
+4. Clone this repository: `git clone https://github.com/regadior/sign-in-next-auth-skeleton.git`

 5. Go to .env file:
 	- Add your providers credentials in your .env file.

 6. Run Makefile with:
-	- Go to app folder to start: `cd sing-in-next-auth-skeleton`
+	- Go to app folder to start: `cd sign-in-next-auth-skeleton`
 	- 🚀Run the app with: `make start/dev`